 The NJTPA will assist the Borough in creating a Sustainable Economic Development Plan.
 This study will develop a plan for Downtown Raritan to maintain and expand the existing employment and economic base while identifying land use and mobility strategies to realize these goals.
 The plan will also make recommendations for redevelopment opportunities and place-making strategies to advance the Borough's overall economic and sustainability goals.
 This project will build on prior planning efforts including the 2017 Master Plan update.

 Borough of Keyport

-The NJTPA will assist the Borough in the development of a Complete Streets Design and Implementation Plan.
+The NJTPA will assist the Borough in the development of a Complete Streets Policy and Implementation Plan.
 This plan will advance the Borough’s sustainable land use, transportation, economic, and green building planning elements by establishing Completer Streets goals, a design standards and review checklist, and a complete streets ordinance.
 This project will build on prior planning efforts such as Borough’s updated Master Plan.

 Recently Completed Projects

 City of Hoboken (Hudson County) - Complete Streets Design and Implementation Plan

 The City of Hoboken sought assistance with updating its five-year-old Complete Streets Policy with a new design guide, policy, ordinance, and checklists.
 The Hoboken Street Design Guide